green-vulcano/gv-engine/quickstart-guide.md

            greenvulcano/gaia:latest
 ```

-To access into karaf console use ssh
+To access into Karaf console use ssh
 ```
 ssh -p 18101 gvadmin@127.0.0.1
 ```